VoyagerXXI/fisica/0 mecanica classica/readme.md

 # Mecanica

- O estudo da mecânica é o movimento
+ A mecânica é o estudo do movimento

 # Topicos